-Obesity may have significant health, social and economic impacts and is closely related to lack of exercise and to diet.
+Obesity may have significant health, social and economic impacts and is closely related to a lack of exercise and to diet.
 Being overweight or obese increases the risk of suffering from a range of conditions, including coronary heart disease, Type 2 diabetes, some cancers, knee and hip problems and sleep apnoea.

-Other new research on the effectiveness of acupuncture for weight loss notes that the body mass index (BMI) and waist circumference to hip ratio (WHR) are used to determine the norms for weight.
+Research on the positive effectiveness of acupuncture for weight loss notes that the body mass index (BMI) and waist circumference to hip ratio (WHR) are used to determine the norms for weight.
 BMI is the person’s mass in kilograms divided by the square of the individual’s height in metres.
 A BMI above 30 is considered obese and below 18.5 is underweight.
 Normal weight is approximately 18.5 – 24.9 BMI.
 WHR is used to determine visceral adiposity versus subcutaneous fat distribution.
 Excess visceral fat is considered a more serious health risk.

 The effect and the relevant mechanisms behind how herbal medicine work as an antiobesity treatment are still controversial.
 During the past decade, much recent progress has been made in the study of weight loss therapy with herbal medicine.
 Clinical investigations of herbal medicine have been shown to be effective in the treatment of obesity (Yanfei Liu et al 2017).